Centurion Correctional Health ECHO

 In her role with Centurion, Dr. Reedy ensures that our behavioral health programs are clinically sound, consistent with community standards, and contractually compliant.
 She supports staff in the field through ongoing communication, training, and consultation.
 She also supports the implementation of contracts and provides ongoing accreditation readiness for new and existing correctional healthcare contracts.
 She has published on trauma in corrections, performance validity indicators in civil litigation, and the role of psychologists as legislators.

-She has testified in counties across California and has provided her expert opinion to Courts in hundreds of cases.
+She has testified in counties across California and has provided her expert opinion to courts in hundreds of cases.
 Dr. Reedy is a certified trauma-informed care trainer through SAMSHA, is licensed in California, Colorado, and Idaho and maintains a mental health certification from the NCCHC.

 Logan Stalter